Conny Ivarsson

-Conny Ivarsson (born 15 April 1965) is a former speedway rider from Sweden.
+Conny Ivarsson (born 15 April 1965) is a Swedish former speedway rider.
+He earned 40 caps for the Sweden national speedway team.

 Speedway career

 Ivarsson was a leading speedway rider during the 1980s.
 He reached the final of the Speedway World Championship in the 1988 Individual Speedway World Championship.

 He rode in the top tier of British Speedway during the 1987 British League season, riding for Swindon Robins.

 Family

 His brother Claes Ivarsson was also an international speedway rider.